 - Disguise - Need a new face on the fly?
 This is what to use.

 - Library Search - Provides mastery over the Dewey decimal system.

 - Mimic - Copy the voice of others.
 Great at parties.

-- Navigation - Helps steering your rocketship; requires Astronomy at 15 and Mathematics at 25
+- Navigation - Helps steering a rocketship; requires Astronomy at 15 and Mathematics at 25.

-- Fast Talk/Convince - The ability to make others see your idea as the best one before they can think twice about it
+- Fast Talk/Convince - The ability to make others see an idea as the best one before they can think twice about it.

-- Leadership - The ability to tell others what you need done and how to do it; with a high enough rating, you can take control of NPCs to help the party
+- Leadership - The ability to tell others what needs to be done and how to do it; with a high enough rating, even NPCs can be controlled into helping the party.